 Embeddings are underrated#

 Machine learning (ML) has the potential to advance the state of the art in technical writing.
-No, I’m not talking about text generation models like Claude Opus, Gemini Pro, Meta LLaMa 3, OpenAI GPT-4, etc. The ML technology that might end up having the biggest impact on technical writing is embeddings.
+No, I’m not talking about text generation models like Claude, Gemini, LLaMa, GPT, etc. The ML technology that might end up having the biggest impact on technical writing is embeddings.

-Here’s an overview, geared towards technical writers, of how you use embeddings and how they work.
+Here’s an overview of how you use embeddings and how they work.
+It’s geared towards technical writers who are learning about embeddings for the first time.

 Input and output#

 Someone asks you to “make some embeddings”.
 What do you input?
-You input text.
-It could be a single word, or sentence, or paragraph, or section, or document, or set of documents, etc. You don’t need to provide the same amount of text every time.
+You input text.1 You don’t need to provide the same amount of text every time.
+E.g. sometimes your input is a single paragraph while at other times it’s a few sections, an entire document, or even multiple documents.

 What do you get back?
 If you provide a single word as the input, the output will be an array of numbers like this: